shafiswapnil/Contest-Pulse-Discord-Bot/README.md

 cp .env.example .env
 ```

-4. Edit the `.env` file with your Discord token, channel ID, and other optional settings
+4. Edit the `.env` file with your Discord token, channel ID, Clist.by credentials, and other optional settings

 5. Start the bot in development mode